nllz/IRTF-HRPC/draft-research.md

 This sections details several ‘common’ threats to human rights, indicating how each of these can lead to human rights violations/harms and present several examples of how these threats to human rights materialize on the Internet.
 This threat modeling is inspired by {{RFC6973}} Privacy Considerations for Internet Protocols, which bases itself on security threat analysis.
 This method is by no means a perfect solution for assessing human rights risks in Internet protocols and systems; it is however the best approach currently available.
 Certain human rights threats are indirectly considered in Internet protocols as part of the standard privacy and security considerations.
 Others suggested are tailored specifically to human rights, and represents considerations not currently considered in other RFCs.

 Many threats, enablers and risks are linked to different rights.
 This is not unsurprising if one takes into account that human rights are interrelated, interdependent and universal.
 Here however we're not discussing all human rights because not all human rights are relevant to ICTs in general and protocols and standards in particular.
-This is by no means an attempt to cherry picks right, if other rights seem relevant, please contact the authors and/or the hrpc mailinglist.
+This is by no means an attempt to cherry picks rights, if other rights seem relevant, please contact the authors and/or the hrpc mailinglist.

 ### Guidelines for human rights considerations
 This section provides guidance for document authors in the form of a questionnaire about a protocol being designed.
 The questionnaire may be useful at any point in the design process, particularly after document authors have developed a high-level protocol model as described in {{RFC4101}}.